 Play your part and Cancel Out Cancer

 Inspired to do more?
 You can learn how to deliver a Cancel Out Cancer session.
-No previous experience is required - the team provides you with a training session (which we recommend are for two-six people, so it is ideal for a small group of group / organisation representatives) and you're given the tools and materials to take the awareness sessions out into the community.
+No previous experience is required - the team provides you with a training session and you're given the tools and materials to take the awareness sessions out into the community (online for now!).

 Meet Rosie and Mandy, two of our Cancel Out Cancer volunteers:

 Don't leave it any longer to find out more about Cancel Out Cancer, or to volunteer to deliver sessions to your community - initial training sessions take place on the first Monday of every month at 6pm, and you can sign up here: https://www.eventbrite.co.uk/e/192327726407.
 For any questions, call 01707 685 397 or email firstname.lastname@example.org.